 Turn Working Artists into Thriving Artists

 Like sticks in a bundle, artists are stronger together.
 The Artist Federation is a growing professional peer network of visual artists that's managed by artists.
-Individual chapters engage in skill exchanges, joint entrepreneurial learning, referral exchanges, and organization to achieve and maintain centrality in their industry.
+Individual chapters engage in skill and referral exchanges, joint entrepreneurial learning, and organization to achieve and maintain centrality in their industry.

 Executive Fellows in the Art-Business Accelerator

 Gregg paints trains and cars with historic significance.
 It's not just a love for things that move; Gregg sees the incredible draw of these subjects as entry points for collectors who might otherwise be alienated by the tiles and splatters of post-modern aesthetics.
 There's a whole world of would-be fine art lovers and aesthetes for whom physical objects tied to place and time are a door. [profile]

 Willy Bo Richardson